alpdias/instagram-bot/README.md

 <strong>Execution:</strong>

-* Have the latest version of Python 3 installed on the machine;
+* Have Python 3 or higher installed on the machine;

 * Install Python modules;

-* To start and run the code, go to geckodriver and choose the directory for your system and unzip the "geckodriver";
+* To start and run the code enter the geckodriver directory and choose the directory for your system and unzip the "geckodriver" program;

 * Run the command in the terminal:<strong> python bot-instagram.py</strong>;

-* Input <strong>'delay'</strong> is the time in seconds for the pages to load (with good internet use: 2 seconds).
+* The <strong>'delay'</strong> entry is the time in seconds for the pages to load (with good internet use: 2).

 </br>